EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 #### Use testing frameworks to automate testing

-Automated testing involves using special testing frameworks (e.g. RTest for R, Pytest for Python, JUnit for Java) to automatically execute all test cases and run tests frequently and consistently.
+Automated testing involves using special testing frameworks (e.g. testthat for R, Pytest for Python, JUnit for Java) to automatically execute all test cases and run tests frequently and consistently.
 A testing framework is a set of guidelines or rules used for creating and designing test cases together with tools that are designed to help run test more efficiently.

 Testing frameworks typically automatically discover tests based on specific file and function naming patterns (e.g. they look for files or functions that start with “test_” or end with “_test”).